 - Finally, enter the following command to flash the patched boot image and root OnePlus 6/OnePlus 6T using Magisk:

 - Once the file has been flashed, reboot your device by entering:

 Your OnePlus device should now boot into the system (OS) and rooted with Magisk.
 Now go to the app drawer, open Magisk Manager, and follow the on-screen instructions to perform any additional process, if required.

-Now that you have successfully rooted your OnePlus 6/OnePlus 6T, you may go ahead and modify the phone’s software using Magisk Modules.
-You can also use Magisk Hide to hide root from apps that might detect root and stop working.
-And of course, you can now download and use root-enabled apps like Titanium Backup, Kernel Adiutor, Naptime, and more.
+Now that you have successfully rooted your OnePlus 6/OnePlus 6T, you may go ahead and modify the phone’s software by installing Magisk Modules.
+You can also use Magisk Hide to hide root from apps that might detect it and stop working.
+And of course, you can now download and use root applications like Titanium Backup.